MicrosoftDocs/power-automate-docs/articles/limits-and-config.md

 | Length of `description` | 256 characters | |
 | Maximum size for `trackedProperties` | 16,000 characters | |

 ## My flows limit

-Here is the limit for the My flows and Team flows tab:
+The following table contains the limit for the My flows and Team flows tab.

 | Name | Limit | Notes |
 | ---- | ----- | ----- |
 | Number of flows owned by a single user | 600 | To extend this limit, use flows under solutions. |

 ## Duration and retention limits

+The following tables contain the duration and retention limits.

 ### Duration limits

-Duration limits for a single flow run:
+The following table contains the duration limits for a single flow run.

 | Name | Limit | Notes |
 |------|-------|-------|